List of Pre – WWII pacts and Agreements with Hitler’s Germany

 The Roosevelt administration publicly hailed the Munich Agreement of 1938 for avoiding war but privately realized it was only a postponement that called for rapid rearming.

-October 1938 – real beginning of the WWII – per Munich pack Germany, Poland and Hungary invaded and partitioned Czechoslovakia.
+October 1938 – real beginning of the WWII – per Munich pact Germany, Poland and Hungary invaded and partitioned Czechoslovakia.

-The Munich Pack was signed by Britain, France, Germany and Italy and hailed by the U.S.
+The Munich Pact was signed by Britain, France, Germany and Italy and hailed by the U.S.

 Britain and France refused to sign an anti-Hitler pact with the Soviet Union.

 September 30, 1938 Britain and Germany signed a Declaration on mutual nonaggression.

 December 6, 1938 the French-German non–aggression pact was signed.